sptrakesh/crrc/README.md

       resulting created/modified entity will be displayed on screen.
    *  Using `PUT` instead of `POST` will return a JSON representation of the created/modified contact.
+*  Search.
+This end point is used to find contact instances.
+This page is rendered by the `contacts/index.html` template and displays a list of matching contacts.
+   This end point may be accessed by making a `POST` (for HTML output) or a `PUT` request (for JSON output) to the `/contacts/search` endpoint.
+   *   Text search.
+This is executed by specifying a `POST/PUT` parameter named `text` and will return contacts with name matching the specified value.
+   *   Institution search.
+This is executed by specifying a `institution` parameter with the value being the identifier of the institution to which the search results is to be limited to.
 *  Check username.
 This end point is used to validate whether a specified `username` value is available for use or not.
 Returns the text `true` or `false`.
 The end point may be accessed at `/contacts/isUsernameAvailable/?username=<value>`.